openedx/frontend-app-admin-portal/README.md

 ### The Longer Story

-For the edx-portal to function properly locally, the following parts need to be set up:
+For the frontend-app-admin-portal to function properly locally, the following parts need to be set up:

 1. At least 1 enterprise customer should exist in `edx-platform`
 2. `edx-analytics-data-api` needs data that would normally be piped from `edx-platform` via data pipelines

 #### Enterprise Customer

-The `edx-portal` displays information about enterprise customers in `edx-platform`, so you will need to create a customer in `edx-platform`.
+The `frontend-app-admin-portal` displays information about enterprise customers in `edx-platform`, so you will need to create a customer in `edx-platform`.
 You can create a customer by doing the following:

 1. Navigate to http://localhost:18000/admin/enterprise/enterprisecustomer/
 2. Click "Add Enterprise Customer"